smoluks/cocopa/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**This is work in progress as long you read this message -- be prepared for heavy API changes**

 ## TODO
-* Write command line tool which
-  * Can read the `.vscode/arduino.json` to get the main sketch and the board
-  * Run the arduino build command and run the parser
-  * provide a task file to vscode
-* Test compiler built-in extraction separately since not everybody has the exact same compiler on its system even on my system this will break as soon as arduino board packages update.

 * More documentation
-* :white_check_mark: `npm run clean` script to clean up lib -> add to preXY to clean up before making packages
-* :white_check_mark: Tool to generate stimulus and response JSON
 * Make it more generic, i.e. move Arduino/IntelliSense stuff into a separate layer/out of cocopa
   * :heavy_check_mark: move match on .ino file out of cocopa
   * :heavy_check_mark: Runner::processResults